Troops from U.S.-led mission fight Taliban near Afghan city

 Coalition spokesman Col. Brian Tribus gave few details about the foreign troops' engagement with insurgents while supporting Afghan forces overnight.

-He confirmed special forces fought the insurgents, but added: "This was done out of self-defence.
+He confirmed special forces fought the insurgents, but added: "This was done out of self-defense.
 When they encountered the threat, they defended themselves."

 A senior Afghan security official said about 100 members of U.S. special forces fought off Taliban attackers threatening to breach the airport in the early hours of Wednesday.